đŸ”´Congress Drops New Epstein Files and Trump Drops New Bombs on Venezuela Terrorists 2025-09-03 18:11

 Okay.

-And at the same time calling these people asylum seekers.
+And at the same time, calling these people asylum seekers.

 Yeah.

-I don't know, you know, back in the 70s, 80s, if they were if they were calling.
+I don't know, you know, back in the 70s, 80s, if they were, if they were calling.

 Exactly.

-They would have a I won't even say close to.
+They would have a, I won't even say close to, they have a legitimate claim, especially, you know, late 90s.

-Yeah, Wetfoot Dryfoot was the policy.
+Yeah, Wetfoot, Dryfoot was the policy.

-There was the there was one kid.
+There was one kid.

 There was a whole situation with a kid in Florida, and they're like, do we send him back?